International Grocery Stores Archives

 Missing the taste of home?
-Check out directory listings for expat-friendly international grocery stores in France selling products from around the world:
+Check out directory listings for expat-friendly international grocery stores selling products from around the world:

-British Corner Shop is an online retailer selling British products internationally.
-They stock over 12,000 UK food and drink products, including well-known brands and supermarket favorites.
-From crumpets to custard, British Corner Shop delivers a taste of Britain to wherever you are in the world.

 Are you an expat service provider?
 Add your services to the Expatica Directory!